-Create your first svn repository named firstrepo, You can use any suitable name:
+Create your first svn repository named myrepo, You can use any suitable name:

 Step 6.
-Create account and password for SVN.
+Create an account and password for SVN.

-Following commands will add two users for svn.
-It will prompt for users password to be assigned.
+The following commands will add two users for svn.
+It will prompt users’ passwords to be assigned.

 Step 7.
 Accessing Repository in Browser.